 Pros of debt consolidation

-- - Debt consolidation can be great for those looking to save money on high-interest rates, monthly payments while also improving that low credit score.
+- - Debt consolidation can be great for those looking to save money on rates, monthly payments while also improving that low credit score.

 - - Saving on interest rates: A loan can help you manage all your debt in one spot.
-Leaving you with only monthly payment and one fixed interest rate.
+Leaving you with only one monthly payment and one fixed interest rate.

 - - Lower monthly payment: With a loan that can lower your monthly bill but not your interest rate can help you manage the monthly payment more calmly rather than struggling to get by.
 When you pay off all debt and just having one creditor it can save you from those missed payments and that mistaken default on those issuer agreements.